Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

-If <label> is a toggle variable you may prefix with + or - to attach <command> to it; when it changes to that value the command will execute.
+If &lt;label&gt; is a toggle variable you may prefix with + or - to attach &lt;command&gt; to it; when it changes to that value the command will execute.

 ## `append`